MohamedFolyNabyh/Real-Estate-AI-Sales-Agent/README.md

 > "My name is Mohamed and my phone is 01273086886."

-The agent can then create a lead automatically.
+The agent can then create the lead automatically once all required information is available.

 ---